-The bill establishes protections for employees of certain warehouse distribution centers, resulting in the following fiscal impacts beginning in FY 27.
+The bill establishes protections for employees of certain warehouse distribution centers and makes striking workers (in any type of employment) eligible for unemployment benefits after they have been on strike for 14 consecutive days, resulting in the following fiscal impacts.

-The bill allows covered employees or the Attorney General to bring a civil action in Superior Court for violations of the bill's provisions, resulting in a potential revenue gain to the state.
+Section 8 allows covered employees or the Attorney General to bring a civil action in Superior Court for violations of sections 2 to 7, resulting in a potential revenue gain to the state.
 Violations may be subject to civil penalties of up to \$3,000.1 These cases are not expected to result in a cost to the Attorney General or the courts.2